Kim Yo-han (volleyball): Clubs

 Kim was selected first overall by the LIG Greaters in the 2007 V-League Draft, and subsequently became the starting outside hitter for the team in his rookie season.

-After having a mediocre rookie season, Kim broke out in the 2008–09 season when he ranked fourth in total points with 513.
+After having a mediocre rookie season that has been described as mediocre, Kim broke out in the 2008–09 season when he ranked fourth in total points with 513.
 The following season, he racked up a team-leading 530 total points, ranked fourth in the league.